-The way to use anchoring to transform you from glossophobe to phobia-free is to deliberately create a link between some kind of unique stimulus – one you control and can initiate whenever you want – and a powerful mixture of the kind of calm, confident emotions you want to experience instead of performance phobia.
+The way to use anchoring to transform you from anxious person to phobia-free is to deliberately create a link between some kind of unique stimulus – one you control and can initiate whenever you want – and a powerful mixture of the kind of calm, confident emotions you want to experience instead of generalized anxiety disorder.

-Then: and this is the magical part, you simply apply the stimulus while thinking about public appearance and your mind will build a new map of the emotions that belong with public appearance.
+Then: and this is the magical part, you simply apply the stimulus while thinking about what you fear and your mind will build a new map of the emotions that belong with what you fear.
 Literally, your mind will create new neural pathways attaching the new positive emotions in place of the old.

 The job here is to bundle together a collection of overwhelmingly positive powerful emotions you can call up whenever you want.
 Now when you are in a situation in which you would previously have experienced negative feelings, just 'fire' the anchor and your mind will 're-code' the situation with the new feelings, so it first becomes neutral, and then maybe even a positive experience.

-Anchoring is one of the processes we cover in detail in our programs for performance phobia
+Anchoring is one of the processes we cover in detail in our programs for generalized anxiety disorder

 Here is the process in detail: